uclouvain/osis-document/README.md

 A celery task is configured to periodically run asynchronous post-processing with status `PENDING`.

-During the asynchronous process, the `PostProcessAsync` instance is updated to keep the inputs/outputs of each post-processing actions.
+During the asynchronous process, the `PostProcessingController` instance is updated to keep the inputs/outputs of each post-processing actions.

-If an error occurs during the execution of an asynchronous post-processing, the `results` field of `PostProcessAsync`  is updated with the data relating to this error.
+If an error occurs during the execution of an asynchronous post-processing, the `results` field of `PostProcessingController`  is updated with the data relating to this error.
 The results dictionary will have the following format :

 ```python